Maryland Expungement Lawyer

 In Maryland, there is a non-refundable $30 filing fee to file a petition for an expungement, even if the person is denied.
 If they have financial difficulties, they can request a fee waiver from the court.
 However, if they are filing a petition for an expungement based on a verdict of not guilty or an acquittal, there is no charge to file the petition.

-If you have questions regarding expungement in Maryland or would like to get your own personal record expunged, you should contact a Maryland expungement attorney as soon as possible.
+If you have questions regarding expungement or would like to get your own personal record cleared, you should contact a Maryland expungement lawyer as soon as possible.
 The benefit of a knowledgeable expungement lawyer is a necessity if you are in need of your record removed from public inspection.